Reproductive rights: European Union

 Over 85% of European women (all ages) have used some form of birth control in their lives.
 Europeans as an aggregate report using the pill and condoms as the most commonly used contraceptives.

 Sweden has the highest percentage of lifetime contraceptive use, with 96% of its inhabitants claiming to have used birth control at some point in their life.
 Sweden also has a high self-reported rate of postcoital pill use.
 A 2007 anonymous survey of Swedish 18-year-olds showed that three out of four youth were sexually active, with 5% reporting having had an abortion and 4% reporting the contraction of an STI.

 In the European Union, reproductive rights are protected through the European Convention on Human Rights and its jurisprudence, as well as the Convention on preventing and combating violence against women and domestic violence (the Istanbul Convention).

 However, these rights are denied or restricted by the laws, policies and practices of member states.

 In fact, some countries criminalize medical staff, have stricter regulations than the international norm or exclude legal abortion and contraception from public health insurance.

-A study conducted by Policy Departments, at the request of the European Parliament Committee on Women’s Rights and Gender Equality, recommends the EU to strengthen the legal framework on equal access to sexual and reproductive health goods and services.
+A study conducted by Policy Departments, at the request of the European Parliament Committee on Women's Rights and Gender Equality, recommends the EU to strengthen the legal framework on equal access to sexual and reproductive health goods and services.

+In the UK, an amendment to the Crime and Policing Bill proposes that women who have an abortion after 24 weeks—or without the approval of two doctors—will not face criminal penalties.
+The proposal has garnered widespread support as it progresses through Parliament.